byorgey/blog/posts/draft/sparse-table.md

 Continuing a [series of
 posts](https://byorgey.github.io/blog/posts/2025/06/23/range-queries-classified.html)
-on techniques for calculating *range queries*, today I will present the *sparse table* data structure.
+on techniques for calculating *range queries*, today I will present the *sparse table* data structure, for doing fast range queries on a static sequence with an idempotent combining operation.

 Motivation
 ----------